Radon Implicit Field Transform (RIFT): Learning Scenes from Radar Signals: Background

-here the range function and the function $\Phi(\rho(\vx))$ stands for the phase of $\rho(\vx)$.
+and the function $\Phi(\rho(\vx))$ stands for the phase of $\rho(\vx)$.
 The phase of reflector $\Phi(\rho(\vx))$ corresponds to possible phase change takes place when the electromagnetic wave interacts with the scene.
+The matrix $\mA$ here corresponds to the amplitude of the transmitted electromagnetic wave by the radar and it is up to a global normalization among all radar signals, as for the detail and proof, please refer to Section \ref{inr_and_normalization} and Appendix \ref{matrixA}, respectively.